giuseppe-ruggiero/cross-classifier/README.md

 - KNeighborsClassifier(n_neighbors=11, weights="distance")

 However, the user can also pass a new list of algorithms if he does not want to use the default one.

-## Documentation
-More information can be found on the [Scikit-learn supervised learning](http://scikit-learn.org/stable/supervised_learning.html#supervised-learning) and on the [T-student test.](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.ttest_ind.html)

 ## Simple Demo